sambatriste/netty-wiki-translation/User-guide-for-5.x.md

 #### The Second Solution

 Although the first solution has resolved the problem with the `TIME` client, the modified handler does not look that clean.
 Imagine a more complicated protocol which is composed of multiple fields such as a variable length field.
-Your [`ChannelInboundHandler`] implementation will become unmaintainable very quickly.
+Your [`ChannelHandler`] implementation will become unmaintainable very quickly.

 As you may have noticed, you can add more than one [`ChannelHandler`] to a [`ChannelPipeline`], and therefore, you can split one monolithic [`ChannelHandler`] into multiple modular ones to reduce the complexity of your application.
 For example, you could split `TimeClientHandler` into two handlers: